corrode/corrode.github.io/content/learn/migration-guides/typescript-to-rust/index.md

 TypeScript's type system creates an excellent foundation for Rust adoption.
 Your team already understands static typing and values its benefits.
 This gives you a head start with Rust, which takes these concepts further and adds more powerful guarantees.

+The developer experience differs in two key ways: Rust has stronger type guarantees but slower compile times compared to TypeScript.
+Many developers find this tradeoff worthwhile, especially because you can write high-level Rust code without dropping into systems-level programming.
+Rust's powerful abstractions like the trait system and generics allow you to model behavior in just the right way.

 ## Understanding Rust's Learning Curve